Vodohod: Vodohod cruise ships

 From 2017, commissioned by the company at the "Krasnaya Sormovo" steam-ship of mixed swimming has laid on the rivers and seas "Prince Vladimir" — the second vessel of the PV300 project, developed by the company "Marine Engineering Bureau—CPb".
 This is the first passenger ship built on the Russian shipyard over the past 60 years.
 The operation of the four-panel liner began, but he received another name, "Karim Mustay".
 The vessel is calculated on 342 passengers.

-Courts go under the Russian flag, are owned by the company.
+Vodohd ship carry the Russian flag, and are owned by the company directly.
 The home ports of the ships sailing under the Russian flag are Nizhny Novgorod and Saint Petersburg.